elbamos/largeVis/cran-comments.md

 This is a resubmission of a new release.

+On the last submission, a SourceTree temp file was inadvertantly left in the directory.

+In this submission I have:
+* Removed it.

+*** I am also including the submission notes from the last submission.
+The reason is, it seems like UL and KH are switching-off by the day, that would make today UL's turn, and I don't want him to think that his last comments were not addressed.

 On the last submission, Uwe Ligges found a crash running on Windows 32.

 In this submission, I have: